0X73gh/VulnVision/README.md

 ---

 ## 👥 **Contributors**
-Thanks to all the wonderful people who have contributed to this project!
+Thanks to all the wonderful people who have(or will) contributed to this project!

 <table>
   <tr>